 As a business, you will be collecting information from customers, employees, and even suppliers.
 You’re responsible for keeping that information secure.

 If your business involves you creating ideas or any other content, you’ll want to protect them!
 Patents and copyright rights can help ensure that you don’t see another company using your intellectual property (IP).

 As with any business, you will need to register your business with the HMRC for taxes.
 Your legal structure will determine what taxes you pay, so pay special care when looking into structures.
 You may need to consult an accountant when it comes to running your business, and ensuring that you’re following all of your financial responsibilities.

-Use this checklist as a launching point, and hopefully you’ll have success in starting your new business!
+Use these business essentials as a launching point, and hopefully you’ll have success in starting your new business!